bayfrontmedia/bones/docs/services/events.md

 ### Subscription succession

 Note that the `/resources/bootstrap.php` file is included before loading event and filter subscribers.
-This is done because a class may need to be manually instantiated in order to be created by and/or added to the container, and that class may be required in one or more event or filter subscriber class constructors.
+This is done because a class may need to be manually instantiated in order to be created by the container, and that class may be required in one or more event or filter subscriber class constructors.

 For this reason, subscriptions to the `app.model` and `app.service` events will not be executed for models